jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 ### Event Sourced versus Snapshotting

-[Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) is a strategy to capture individual 'changes in the state' of your software over time, as opposed to (the more traditional way of) capturing only the 'latest version of your data' (a.k.a "Snapshotting").
+[Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) is a strategy to capture individual 'changes in the state' of your software over time, as opposed to (the more traditional way of) capturing only the 'latest version of your data' (a.k.a.
+"Snapshotting").

 > "State" and "data" mean slightly different things in this context.